habanoz/tech-feed/_posts/2025-07-05-llm-training-vs-inference.md

 Generation has two distinct phases: prefill and decode.

-During prefill phase, attention over the whole sequence is calculated where each token attends to all tokens in the sequence.
+During prefill phase, attention over the whole sequence is calculated where each token attends to all previous tokens in the sequence.
 Prefill phase is compute bound with $O(T^2)$ complexity, similar to how attention is calculated during training.
 Unlike training, K and V matrices are stored in so called KV cache to be used in decoding phase.

 Decode phase involves multiple decode steps.
-Note that Q and K values are only calculated for the last token generated.
+K and V values are only calculated for the last token.
 K and V values for the past tokens are retrieved from the KV cache.

 ```python
 ## Forward function for decoding